The application process for all APA-accredited internships in Professional Psychology is entirely on-line; details can be found at www.appic.org

 - Three letters of recommendation, at least two of which describe your current clinical skills (only three are required, four are acceptable)

 Initial screening of application materials are completed by mid-December.
 CAPS follows the APPIC voluntary notification date for interviews.
-Selected applicants will be invited to arrange a telephone interview in January.
-At least two members of the Selection Committee, in addition to the TD, participate in the phone interviews, which are approximately 45 minutes in length.
-CAPS utilizes phone interviews exclusively in an effort to minimize cost and hardship for applicants.
-Those who have been selected for a telephone interview are welcome to arrange a visit to CAPS BEFORE the rank date, to help in their decision-making.
+Selected applicants will be invited to arrange a video or phone interview in January.
+At least two members of the Selection Committee, in addition to the TD, participate in the video or phone interviews, which are approximately 45 minutes in length.
+CAPS utilizes video or phone interviews exclusively in an effort to minimize cost and hardship for applicants.
+Those who have been selected for a video or phone interview are welcome to arrange a visit to CAPS BEFORE the rank date, to help in their decision-making.
 In the interest of fairness, applicants’ interactions will be limited to staff and trainees who are not on the selection committee.

 CAPS internship program receives an average of 90 applicants per year and phone interviews are extended to approximately 25 applicants.
 We typically match with applicants from the top third of our rank order list.